-- 5. Students may have an opportunity to teach a course in the department once they have their master's degree (from the department) in hand (and thus have achieved candidacy).
-In some cases, students with 18 hours of graduate course credit completed, and in good standing in the department, may be invited to teach a course. - 6.
-Students who can provide documentation of their official participation (the presentation of a paper, the organization of a panel, etc.) in an academic conference or other academic venue are eligible for the reimbursement of travel expenses up to \$250.00 once each academic year.
-These funds are not available only for conference attendance.
-All requests for funding must be made prior to the event (at least I month in advance with suitable documentation) to the department Chair with a cc to the Department Administrator.
+5. Students may have an opportunity to teach a course in the department once they have their master's degree (from the department) in hand (and thus have achieved candidacy).
+In some cases, students with 18 hours of graduate course credit completed, and in good standing in the department, may be invited to teach a course.

+6. Students who can provide documentation of their official participation and presentation of a paper in an academic conference are eligible for reimbursement of travel expenses up to \$300.00 once each academic year.
+The department can allot \$100.00 each year for participation in a workshop or similar (non-presentation) event at an academic conference for which a student is registered.
+Funds are not available for conference attendance alone.
+Only one form of funding can be utilized in a given academic year (e.g. either \$300 for presentation or \$100 for a workshop).
+All requests for funding must be made prior to the event (at least 1 month in advance with suitable documentation) to the department Chair and DGS with a cc to the Department Administrator.
 Please submit receipts for reimbursement promptly after returning from the event.
-Receipts must be itemized and formal in order to be accepted by the Rice accounting office. - 7.
-Summer research funding will be provided to each graduate student to be used for research expenses incurred during preliminary field work.
-This is a one-time disbursement (in the amount of \$1500) that is for pre-candidacy students and therefore must be used in either the first or second summer of the student's program.
+Receipts must be itemized and formal in order to be accepted by the Rice accounting office.

+7. Preliminary research funding will be provided in the amount of \$3000 total to each graduate student to be used for research expenses incurred during preliminary field work.
+Preliminary research funding is for pre-candidacy students and must be used before candidacy is achieved; in practice, preliminary research takes place in the first and second summer of the student's program.
 Requests for funding must be submitted to the Chair (with a cc to the DGS) by the Tuesday immediately following spring break.
-The request should be no more than 500 words and must describe how the funding will be used with a short budget showing costs including a sample flight itinerary if applicable. - 8.
-Students may make use of the water cooler, refrigerator and microwave in the department's photocopy/supplies room.
+The request should be no more than 500 words and must describe how the funding will be used with a short budget showing costs including a sample flight itinerary if applicable.

+8. Students may make use of the water cooler, refrigerator and microwave in the department's photocopy room.
+Please be sure not to leave old food in the refrigerator and to wipe down the microwave and surfaces as well.
+It is not appropriate to expect the cleaning staff to clean up mess from our food and drink.
 Coffee is also available for a donation of 25 cents per cup.